-

 Updating the deployment properties of a deployed model

 You can update the deployment properties of a model that has been deployed previously.
-This allows you to change the model’s data connection and name.
+For example, you can change the model’s connection and name.

 -